There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 When a URL is shared in a social media post or forum, it makes it easy for users to understand what the page content is about.

-It’s a great way to give search engines crawlers another hint about the page.
+It’s a great way to give search engine crawlers another hint about the page.

 Unlike page titles, URLs have to be short and precise.
 No need to include additional information or words to the URL.
 In fact, it’s a good practice to strip common words (it, on, the, etc.) and keep the URL as short as possible.